Serving all of Colorado

 - Making their partner feel loved

 The final stage of the process involves the deceived partner letting the offending partner off the hook.
 Once the offending partner has truly made amends, the deceived partner must be willing to honor the new and improved version of their relationship.

 It is also time to examine whatever concerns the offending partner may have had with the deceived partner, prior to the affair.
 At this point in the process, the deceived partner must be willing to address those concerns.

 Recovering from an Affair is Challenging But Rewarding

-I’ve been a couples therapist for 10 years.
-I have helped countless couples through the painstaking work of affair recovery.
-I have the specialized training and expertise to give you and your partner the best chance at creating an emotionally safe and secure relationship moving forward.
+We’ve been in couples therapy for over a decade.
+We’ve helped countless couples through the painstaking work of affair recovery.
+We have the specialized training and expertise to give you and your partner the best chance at creating an emotionally safe and secure relationship moving forward.
 With skilled professional help, many couples find that by the end of the process, they have achieved a level of intimacy and connection that is far beyond what they had in the beginning of their relationship.

 You May Be Wondering if Affair Counseling is Right For You…

 My partner has so much shame and guilt about what they did.
 I don’t know if they will be able to handle talking about it.